piotrjurkiewicz/topohub/docs/index.rst

     # Obtain link length in kilometers between node 0 and 10
     print(g.edges[0, 10]['dist'])
-    # Obtain percentage utilization of the link between node 0 and 10 under ECMP routing in forward direction
+    # Obtain percentage utilization of the link between node 0 and 10 under ECMP routing in the forward direction
     print(g.edges[0, 10]['ecmp_fwd']['uni'])

-    # You can also load a topology using node names instead integer IDs as node identifiers
+    # You can also load a topology using node names instead of integer IDs as node identifiers
-    # (this will not work for 'backbone' category topologies which have unnamed or duplicated name nodes)
+    # (this will not work for 'backbone' and 'caida' topologies which have unnamed or duplicated name nodes)
     topo = topohub.get('sndlib/polska', use_names=True)
     g = nx.node_link_graph(topo)